815-215-7561 312-782-2453

 To prove medical malpractice, you and your lawyer will need to demonstrate that:

-If you suspect that you or a loved one were the victim of medical malpractice, contact a Winnebago County medical malpractice attorney from Mannarino & Brasfield, A Division of Schwartz Injury Law for help.
+If you suspect that you or a loved one were the victim of medical malpractice, contact a Winnebago County medical malpractice attorney from Mannarino & Brasfield, A Division of Schwartz Jambois, for help.
 We can help you determine if malpractice has occurred, identify the liable parties, gather evidence to support your claim, and fight for compensation on your behalf.
 Call our office at 815-215-7561 to schedule a free consultation.

 Source: